street food in Delhi

 The local chai wala (tea seller) outside my yoga studio.
 It is safer to drink chai from a paper cup as opposed to clay.
 Some chai walas reuse the clay cups.

-• Fried snacks are fine but make sure the oil is not murky, and there isn’t a lot of food debris floating in it.
+• Fried snacks are fine but make sure the oil looks clean.

 • Roasted foods such as nuts or roasted sweet potato are safe.

-• Absolutely no ice – it will almost certainly have been made with unfiltered water.
+• Absolutely no ice – it may have been made with unfiltered water.

 • Drink only bottled or filtered water.
 Delhi tap water is not safe to drink.